-- (a) subject to the right of the Issuer (or the Intermediary on its behalf) to reject, in whole or in part, an Application and subject to the right of the Issuer to revoke the offer as each right is respectively set out in this Prospectus, agrees that it has entered into a contract with the Issuer as subject to all the terms and conditions set out in this Prospectus; - (b) agrees to have had the opportunity to read the Prospectus and to be deemed to have had notice of all information and representations concerning the Company and the issue of the Ordinary Shares contained therein; - (c) confirms that in completing an Application, no reliance was placed on any information or representation in relation to the Issuer or the issue of Ordinary Shares other than those contained in this Prospectus and accordingly agrees that no person responsible solely or jointly for the Prospectus or any part thereof will have any liability for any such other information or representation; - (d) agrees to provide the Registrar, the Intermediary, the Global Arranger and/or the Company, as the case may be, with any documents and/or information which they may request in connection with the Application; - (e) warrants, in connection with the Application, to have observed all applicable laws, obtained any requisite governmental or other consents, complied with all requisite formalities and paid any issue, transfer or other taxes due in connection with the Application in any territory and that it has not taken any action which will or may result in the Issuer or the Registrar acting in breach of the regulatory or legal requirements of any territory in connection with the issue of the Offer Shares; - (f) warrants that all applicable exchange control or other such regulations have been duly and fully complied with; - (g) represents that neither it nor the Eligible Investor (if different) is not a U.S. person (as such term is defined in Regulation S under the Securities Act of 1933 of the United States of America, as amended) as well as not to be accepting the invitation set out in the Prospectus from within the United States of America, its territories or its possessions, or any area subject to its jurisdiction (the "United States") or on behalf or for the account of anyone within the United States or anyone who is a U.S. person; - (h) represents that the Eligible Investor does not have his registered address and/or is not a citizen or resident of any Excluded Territory and is a person meeting the criteria set down in Annex II to Directive 2004/39/EC of the European Parliament and of the Council of 21 April 2004 on markets in financial instruments amending Council Directives 85/611/EEC and 93/6/EEC and Directive 2000/12/EC of the European Parliament and of the Council and repealing Council Directive 93/22/EEC;
+- (a) is subject to the right of the Issuer (or the Agent on its behalf) to reject, in whole or in part, an application and subject to the right of the Issuer to revoke the offer as each right is respectively set out in this Offering Circular, agrees that it has entered into a contract with the Issuer as subject to all the terms and conditions set out in this Offering Circular; - (b) agrees to have had the opportunity to read the Offering Circular and to be deemed to have had notice of all information and representations concerning the Company and the issue of the Bonds contained therein; - (c) confirms that in completing an application, no reliance was placed on any information or representation in relation to the Issuer or the issue of Bonds other than those contained in this Offering Circular and accordingly agrees that no person responsible solely or jointly for the Offering Circular or any part thereof will have any liability for any such other information or representation; - (d) agrees to provide the Registrar, the Global Arranger and/or the Company, as the case may be, with any documents and/or information which they may request in connection with the application; - (e) warrants, in connection with the application, to have observed all applicable laws, obtained any requisite governmental or other consents, complied with all requisite formalities and paid any issue, transfer or other taxes due in connection with the application in any territory and that it has not taken any action which will or may result in the Issuer or the Registrar acting in breach of the regulatory or legal requirements of any territory in connection with the issue of the Bonds; - (f) warrants that all applicable exchange control or other such regulations have been duly and fully complied with; - (g) represents that neither it nor the Eligible Investor (if different) is not a U.S. person (as such term is defined in Regulation S under the Securities Act of 1933 of the United States of America, as amended) as well as not to be accepting the invitation set out in the Offering Circular from within the United States of America, its territories or its possessions, or any area subject to its jurisdiction (the "United States") or on behalf or for the account of anyone within the United States or anyone who is a U.S. person;

+- (h) represents that the Eligible Investor does not have his registered address and/or is not a citizen or resident of any Excluded Territory and is a person meeting the criteria set down in Annex II to Directive 2004/39/EC of the European Parliament and of the Council of 21 April 2004 on markets in financial instruments amending Council Directives 85/611/EEC and 93/6/EEC and Directive 2000/12/EC of the European Parliament and of the Council and repealing Council Directive 93/22/EEC; - (i) agrees that all documents in connection with the issue of the Bonds will be mailed at the Eligible Investor's own risk and may be sent at the address (or, in the case of joint applications, the address of the first named Eligible Investor) as set out in the application;